Ultimate Texas Sales Tax Guide

 The Texas Tax Comptroller of Public Accounts undertakes various tax responsibilities, like tax collection, revenue estimation, and more.

 Note: Texas has around 850 special purpose districts that impose a sales tax.
 There are nearly 40 types of special districts that provide various services like water conservation, toll roads, hospitals, and more.
-Depending on these purposes, these districts levy sales, property, and use taxes.
+Depending on the purposes, these districts levy sales, property, and use taxes.

 How to Calculate Sales Tax in Texas?